darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/installation.md

 The project uses docker to run local development backend tools (database, redis).
 The services are already configured for you but you must install docker from https://www.docker.com/products/docker-desktop to use it.

+You must set `127.0.0.1      host.docker.internal` in your `/etc/hosts` file or the equivalent for local dns lookups on your operating system.
+This might already be done for you by docker installer.

 ## Initialise your new project

 There is a setup helper to get you started for the first run.